EVENT

 What Meridian business became the basis of one of the largest educational foundations in Mississippi?

-Come Experience Historic Soulé Steam Feed Works as the museum celebrates America’s Industrial Revolution.
-The exhibit, created in collaboration with the Smithsonian Institution Museums on Main Street program, is a key component of this celebration and illustrates the American workers’ contribution in making the country an economic and industrial giant.
+Come Experience Historic Soulé Steam Feed Works as you discover America’s Industrial Revolution.
+The exhibit illustrates how the Soule' family, workers and other similar industries across the country contributed in making America an economic and industrial giant.
 Industrial heritage exhibits throughout the museum celebrate the innovative and entrepreneurial spirit of Meridian, a community that thrived in spite of Sherman’s destructive campaign that destroyed the city on February 14, 1864.

 Step back in time and experience how people worked in the early 20th century.
 Soulé Steam Feed Works is the last remaining steam engine factory in the United States and offers a glimpse at how hard people worked.
 Visit the 1907 belt-driven machine shop that looks much as it did prior to World War II.
-The foundry, complete with cupola furnace, core-making department and pattern shop.
-The Soulé office contains most of the original furnishings dating from the 1930s.
-The indoor forge provided the blacksmith with a modern means of forging iron into shapes needed at the factory.
+The Foundry is complete with cupola furnace, core-making department and pattern shop.
+The Soulé office contains many of the original furnishings dating from the 1930s.
+An indoor forge provides the blacksmith with a modern means of forging iron into shapes needed at the factory.
 Learn about the Foundrymen, Pattern-Makers, Journeyman Machinists, and other workers that built the products sold around the world.

 Discover how inventor and industrialist George W. Soulé and other talented individuals contributed to the development of industry in Meridian and the Deep South.
 See examples of Soulé steam engines, patents and other products he designed and manufactured.
 Learn what natural resources from the Meridian area were used to build the great industrial cities of the northern United States.
 See examples steam engines that powered industry during this period and learn how steam power was important in building the nation.

-Do you know Rosie the Riveter’s connection to Meridian?
-Find out at the Mississippi Industrial Heritage Museum and listen to the original 1940s song.
+Did you know Rosie the Riveter’s connection to Meridian?
+Find out at the Soule' Steam Museum and listen to the original 1940s song about her.

 Two examples of the world’s only manufactured and successfully marketed rotary steam engine are on display at the museum.